 To be eligible, any general insurance activities that the firm carries out must be incidental to the provision of surveying services to individual clients.

-There have been a number of small changes to the DPB rules that you may need to be aware of if your firm is part of the DPB scheme.
+There are a number of upcoming changes to the DPB rules and guidance that you should be aware of if your firm is part of the DPB scheme.
 Our new rules and guidance have been published here.
 These new rules and guidance will apply as from 1 October 2018.